hyweljohnllewellyn/hywelme/_posts/2016-02-11-a-website-upgrade-from-drupal-6-to-drupal-8-part-4.md

 As shown the Drupal 6 filter in node body table was called full_html 1:
 ![full_html1 in the node body table]({{site.baseurl}}/assets/2016-02-11/full_html1 in the node body table.png)

+### Remove the Drupal 6 Text Format and Update the Drupal 8 Text format to Full HTML

-Running the following SQL to update remove the full_html 1 filter imported from Drupal 6 and replace with full_html in Drupal 8:
+Running the following SQL to update remove the full_html 1 filter imported from Drupal 6 and replace with full_html in Drupal 8.

-{% highlight bash %}

-drush dl formats_updater
-drush en formats_updater

 {% highlight bash %}
 cd /Users/hywel/Sites/drupal8